 In addition, the MPC controller developed using jMPC can be deployed to a range of embedded targets.
 The toolbox includes auto-code generation to generate embeddable ANSI C code from any MPC controller you have designed.
 This functionality requires a commercial license, which can be purchased by contacting us.
 A demonstration of the jMPC controller deployed on a Texas Instruments Delfino microcontroller is shown in the below video:

-The jMPC Toolbox is designed for Windows users, thus all MEX files are compiled against Microsoft VC++ 2012 runtime libraries using Visual Studio 2012.
-The toolbox does provide a MATLAB implementation of the jMPC Engine, thus the GUI plus MPC simulations are able to be run on any system.
+The jMPC Toolbox is designed for Windows MATLAB users thus MEX files are only supplied for Windows users.
+However, the toolbox does provide a MATLAB implementation of the jMPC Engine, thus the GUI plus MPC simulations are able to be run on any system.
 Functionality that will not run will include the Simulink jMPC block (thus no 3D simulations) and jMPC Accelerated MEX Engine.